Things to Do in Greymouth for Couples

 2. Immerse in a Cultural Experience on a Greenstone Tour

 Find a meaningful gift for each other while immersing in the culture of the West Coast on a tour Arahura Greenstone Tours.
 Join your Maori guides as they take you one a journey along the Arahura River, which is one of the richest sources of pounamu (greenstone) in on the West Coast.
 They’ll teach you how to search for and identify greenstone and give you the opportunity to learn how to make a necklace out of the pieces you find.
+Learn more about this tour on Viator and Tripadvisor.

 Location: Arahura Bridge Heritage Park, Arahura Valley Road, approximately 33km (21 miles) from Greymouth.